 Step 2: Obtain Business Licenses and Permits

-If you would like to see more in-depth information on licenses and permits, visit the content in our learning library that covers business licenses and permits.
+Tip: If you would like to see more in-depth information on licenses and permits, please feel free to visit the content in our learning library that covers business licenses and permits.

-Step 4: Obtain a Certificate of Good Standing
+Step 3: Request a Certificate of Good Standing

 What is a Certificate of Good Standing?

-The certificate of good standing is an official notification from the government agency that confirms your entity has been properly filed and is still in compliance.
+The Certificate of Good Standing is an official notification that confirms your business is properly formed and is in compliance with all state regulations.

 Swyft Filings can create a Certificate of Good Standing for your Ohio LLC.
 Click here for more information.